-101. Stream Erosion and Stabilisation Works
+96. Stream Erosion and Stabilisation Works

-The Consent Holder must design and construct the retained and realigned streams in accordance with the recommendations of the Stream Erosion Assessment referenced in Condition 1.
+The Consent Holder must design and construct new stream channel alignments in accordance with the recommendations of the Stream Erosion Assessment referenced in Condition 1.
 Confirmation from Council that the works have been satisfactorily undertaken must be provided when applying for a certificate under section 224(c) of the RMA.